nhoxkid/job-posting/README.md

 - **`client/`** — a React single-page app (the browser UI).
 - **`server/`** — an Express REST API (the backend).

-Out of the box the API serves a seeded in-memory dataset (zero infrastructure).
-A full **PostgreSQL** path is implemented for persistence / production.
+By default the API runs against a seeded in-memory data layer, so the app is fully functional locally with no external services to set up.
+A production-grade **PostgreSQL** path is wired in behind the `DB_DRIVER` switch for persistence and deployment.

 ---